PAndreew/f1metrix_streamlit/blog_posts/2025-10-11-the-second-seat.md

 <!-- PLOT:yearly_skill_comparison -->

-As you can see, Pérez's skill score through 2022-2024 is fairly consistent - a drivers skill doesn't just vanish overnight.
+As you can see, Pérez's "Pure Skill Score" - his potential taking age and experience into consideration - through 2022-2024 is fairly consistent - a drivers skill doesn't just vanish overnight.
 Yes, there's a slight decline as he's aging, but nothing major, yet.
 Now if we look at Tsunoda's and Lawson's graphs we can agree with Red Bull's management on prefering the young kiwi.
 Lawson's skill level would likely match Perez's by the middle of 2025.
-Tsunoda would most likely needed at least one more year.
+Tsunoda's improvement seems much more sluggish and his ceiling is definitely lower.

-If we look at the yearly "Performance Over Expectation" (POE) metric though, which measures how a driver performs against the model's race-by-race predictions, it's obvious that Perez **was** in a downward spiral.
+Now, if we look at the yearly "Performance Over Expectation" (POE) metric though, which measures how a driver performs against the model's race-by-race predictions, it's obvious that Perez **was** in a downward spiral.

 <!-- PLOT:yearly_poe_trend -->